dh241821/Ployl/README.md

   pulse-oximeter/heart-rate sensor.
 * `sendht22` – reads the SEN-DHT22 temperature and humidity sensor via the
   Adafruit_DHT helpers.
+* `ledmodule` – controls a PWM capable GPIO pin to drive an indicator LED.
+* `lcd1602` – writes sensor status messages to a HD44780 compatible 16x2 LCD
+  via an I2C backpack.
 * `dashboard` – an Expo powered React Native application that aggregates the latest samples and history for all sensors.